 Simplified costs under Articles 67 and 68 CPR are applicable only in the case of grants and repayable assistance.

-Pursuant to Article 67(4) the simplified costs shall not be used where an operation or a project forming part of an operation is outsourced and implemented exclusively through the procurement of works, goods or services.
+Pursuant to Article 67(4) CPR the simplified costs are not to be used where an operation as defined in Article 2(9) CPR, or a project, forming part of an operation is outsourced and implemented exclusively through the procurement of works, goods or services.
+Operations "subject to public procurement contracts" are considered by the Commission as the operations implemented through the award of public contracts in accordance with Directive 2004/18 (including its annexes) or public contracts below the thresholds of the same Directive.

-However the implementation of an operation through public procurement procedures which result in payments by the beneficiary to the contractor determined on pre-definedof predefined unit costs or lump sums is possible.
-In fact, the invoices paid through public procurement contracts constitute real costs actually incurred and paid by the beneficiary under Article 67 (1) (a).
-This statement basically clarifies that standard scales of unit costs, lump sums or flat rates may be used within a public procurement procedure as a payment method, but that does not mean that provisions deriving from Article 67(1) (b)-(d) apply.
+However the implementation of an operation through public procurement procedures which result in payments by the beneficiary to the contractor determined on the basis of predefined unit costs or lump sums is possible.
+In fact, the invoices paid through public procurement contracts constitute real costs actually incurred and paid by the beneficiary under Article 67(1)(a) CPR, even though it is defined in the contract as a standard scale of unit cost or a lump sum price.
+What this means basically is that standard scales of unit costs, lump sums or flat rates may be used within a public procurement procedure as a payment method, but provisions deriving from Article 67(1) (b)-(d) CPR do not apply.